zmoon/epa-regions-python/README.md

 ```

 `pip install epa-regions` does not install any dependencies,
-as it expected that you will have installed them with `conda`.
+as it is expected that you will have installed them with `conda`.

 * `geopandas`: needed if you want to use `epa_regions.get()`
 * `pooch`: for downloading/caching the shapefiles for `epa_regions.get()`